project-oak/arcsjs-chromium/README.md

 So far, we've been able to map values ("decorate"), filter values, and sort values.
 But what about grouping?
 What if we want to group fonts by San Serif vs Not?
-There's a special builtin for that too, the `collateBy` reference.
+There's a special built-in for that too, the `collateBy` reference.
 Collation creates new sub-lists of opaque fonts, grouped by the collation field.
 First, let's create a "sans vs non-sans" decoration: